Cardiovascular Study Guide for the CCRN

 Nurses should monitor for these possible complications from this procedure:

-Quick suspicion and provider notification is important to prevent long-term consequences from these possible complications.
+Quick suspicion and provider notification are important to prevent long-term consequences from these possible complications.
 Nurses should perform frequent respiratory, cardiac, and neurologic assessments after the procedure.
-They should be concerned for any increased bleeding risk and immediately notify the providers if the patient experiences a severe headache.
+They should be concerned about any increased bleeding risk and immediately notify the providers if the patient experiences a severe headache.

 Fem-Pop Bypass